What to Do If the IRS Files a Substitute for Return (SFR)

 Even after you replace the SFR, you may still owe tax.
 At that point, you can:

-The key is to act before the IRS moves to levy your wages or accounts.
+The key is to act before the IRS moves to levy your wages or bank accounts.
+Taxpayers should also be aware that California Franchise Tax Board collection actions can happen at the same time as IRS enforcement.

 Step 4: Prevent Future SFRs